Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Abstract

 \section{Abstract}

-Conventional transformer models typically compress the information from all tokens in a sequence into a single \texttt{[CLS]} token to represent global context-- an approach that can lead to information loss in tasks requiring localized or hierarchical cues.
-In this work, we introduce \textit{Inceptive Transformer}, a modular and lightweight architecture that enriches transformer-based token representations by integrating a multi-scale feature extraction module inspired by inception networks.
-Our model is designed to balance local and global dependencies by dynamically weighting tokens based on their relevance to a particular task.
-Evaluation across a diverse range of tasks including emotion recognition (both English and Bangla), irony detection, disease identification, and anti-COVID vaccine tweets classification shows that our models consistently outperform the baselines by 1\% to 14\% while maintaining efficiency.
-These findings highlight the versatility and cross-lingual applicability of our method for enriching transformer-based representations across diverse domains.
+Encoder transformer models compress information from all tokens in a sequence into a single \textbf{\texttt{[CLS]}} token to represent global context.
+This approach risks diluting fine-grained or hierarchical features, leading to information loss in downstream tasks where local patterns are important.
+To remedy this, we propose a lightweight architectural enhancement: an inception-style 1-D convolution module that sits on top of the transformer layer and augments token representations with multi-scale local features.
+This enriched feature space is then processed by a self-attention layer that dynamically weights tokens based on their task relevance.
+Experiments on five diverse tasks show that our framework consistently improves general-purpose, domain-specific, and multilingual models, outperforming baselines by 1\% to 14\% while maintaining efficiency.
+Ablation studies show that multi-scale convolution performs better than any single kernel and that the self-attention layer is critical for performance.